-Abigail Hernandez (who using an alias for this interview) came from Mexico to the US with her parents and two older sisters when she was three, sometime between 2005 and 2007.
+Abigail Hernandez, who using an alias for this interview, came from Mexico to the US with her parents and two older sisters when she was three, sometime between 2005 and 2007.
 At the time of the interview, she was about 20 years old, a student at the University of Nevada, Reno, and still undocumented.

 In her interview, Abigail explained her journey to the U.S. and the initial adjustment.
 She explains that she doesn’t remember much about coming.
 She knew it was a secret because they had come without documentation.
 They referred to it as the journey to El Norte.
 The family live in a rural town (name not specified) in Nevada and she had grown up there.
 Her family tried to come legally but the application for a visa was refused several times.
 Finally, they decided to cross anyway because the parents wanted to give their children a better life.